Gumotex Solar 410C – from 2017 it became the Solar 3

-If not incluced, the black plastic skeg might be extra (and is worth getting).
+If not included, the black plastic skeg might be extra (and is worth getting).
 On the 410C you don’t need a skeg-mounting patch at both ends because unlike a Sunny, you simply move the seats forward or back on the D-rings to change configurations, not turn them the other way.
 In the unlikely event your 410C doesn’t have a skeg patch, it’s not so hard to glue one on.

 The stats for the Solar 410C are 4.1m long (Sunny 3.85m); 80cm wide (Sunny 77cm), weight 17kg (Sunny 16kg) and payload no less than 270 kilos (Sunny 180kg).
 That looks to be quite a jump for just a little extra volume.
 If you can imagine three of me sat in the new Solar, that equals 270 kilos – the slightest wave will surely swamp the boat.

 Old Gumotex Solar 405/ Solar 2

-The original, pre-2007 Solar 405 (left) was similar to a Sunny of the time.
-It was usefully longer for payload or tandem paddling, but used space-wasting thwarts (fat air cushions) for seats.
-For that reason a Sunny was always better solo touring choice.
+The original, pre-2007 Solar 405 (left) was similar to a Sunny of the time with a usefully longer payload or tandem paddling.
+But it used space-wasting thwarts (fat air cushions) for seats.
+For that reason a Sunny was always better solo touring choice at the time>

-The post 2007 ‘Solar 2s’ (right) became even less versatile: horrible fixed seats like the Twist and Helios (left) may give great support, but along with fixed footrests it all means it can’t be set up optimally for solo paddling without chopping it all out.
+The post 2007 ‘Solar 2s’ (right) became even less versatile: horrible fixed seats like the Twist and Helios may give great support, but along with fixed footrests it all means it can’t be set up optimally for solo paddling without chopping it all out.